Adityashar/DS-Algo/OOP/Concepts.md

 - Abstraction using Classes through "Access Specifiers"
 - Abstraction using Header Files

+#### Data Hiding
+Data hiding is a software development technique specifically used in object-oriented programming (OOP) to hide internal object details (data members).
+Data hiding ensures exclusive data access to class members and protects object integrity by preventing unintended or intended changes.

 #### Polymorphism
 It is the ability of representing the same data in multiple forms.
 An operation may exhibit different behaviours in different instances.
 The behaviour depends upon the types of data used in the operation.

 - Operator Overloading: The process of making an operator to exhibit different behaviours in different instances is known as operator overloading.
 - Function Overloading: Function overloading is using a single function name to perform different types of tasks.

 #### Inheritance
 The capability of a class to derive properties and characteristics from another class is called Inheritance.